 April 28, 2021

-For Background Screening, COVID-19 Effects Linger
+For Background Checks, COVID-19 Effects Linger

 One year ago, we were settling into our makeshift offices in corners of our homes.
 Meetings suddenly included random dog barks, kid-photobombs, and home wifi connectivity issues.
 But what about now?
 How have things changed since so many have adapted to working from home?
 As we return to offices, it’s all too easy to forget how different everything was just last year.
-When it comes to background screening, there are constant reminders of how much COVID-19 impacted our industry.
+When it comes to background checks, there are constant reminders of how much COVID-19 impacted our industry.

 Not all courts are open all the time

-While our turnaround times are returning to normal (one to two business days), some counties are still experiencing court closures — with no opening date in sight.
+While our background check turnaround times are returning to normal (one to two business days), some counties are still experiencing court closures — with no opening date in sight.
 With cases on the rise in certain areas, plenty of places are still taking necessary precautions to stop the spread, which could, unfortunately, slow the process of research.
 An easy way to combat this is to provide middle names, driver’s license numbers, or other additional identifiers to assist in speeding along the validation process.
 For the most part, however, we are at the mercy of the courts when we feel there are questions of accuracy in criminal records.

 How Employers Adapted